covanalytics/home_temperature/README.md

 labels display the option and the number and percentage of people who made the choice.

-**Daytime-to-Nightime Change** The center of the graph shows the change, if any, that was made between preferred daytime and nightime temperature ranges.
+**Daytime-to-Nighttime Change** The center of the graph shows the change, if any, that was made between preferred daytime and nighttime temperature ranges.
 The size of the bars are proportional to the number of responses.

-**Nightime Temp.
-Preference** The right side of the graph shows the selections made for the preferred **NIGHTIME** temperature range.
+**Nighttime Temp.
+Preference** The right side of the graph shows the selections made for the preferred **NIGHTTIME** temperature range.
 The labels display the option and the number and percentage of people who made the choice.